 IMAGE VIA @FARMBURGER | INSTAGRAM

-Luckily, we did some of the leg work for you (we know you’re too tired from that CrossFit workout you did earlier).
-While we don’t have many (or any) strictly paleo restaurants, there has been an influx in Nashville restaurants focusing on fresh, ethical, and seasonal ingredients.
-Combined with a little creativity and customization, you’ll have no problem satisfying your caveman cravings.
+While we don’t have many (or any) strictly paleo restaurants here in Nashville, there has been an influx of places focusing on fresh, ethical, and seasonal ingredients.
+Combine that with a little creativity and customization, and you’ll have no problem satisfying your caveman cravings.

-When your burger craving hits, a bunless McDonald’s patty just isn’t gonna cut it.
-Farm Burger on Charlotte Ave., on the other hand, offers grass-fed beef burgers and a long list of toppings: arugula, local bacon, roasted garlic, and fresh jalapeños, just to name a few.
-In the mood for something a little greener?
-The Market Salad (changed daily and based on local, seasonal ingredients) or the Superfood Salad (topped with a burger and sprinkled with plenty of nutritional yeast, of course) make for a more-than-satisfying choice.
+Let's be real — a bunless McDonald’s patty isn’t gonna cut it.
+Farm Burger on Charlotte Ave., on the other hand, offers grass-fed beef burgers and a long list of toppings, like arugula, local bacon, roasted garlic, and fresh jalapeños.
+In the mood for something lighter?
+Their seasonal salads (one of which is topped with a burger and sprinkled with plenty of nutritional yeast) are fire.